This post may contain affiliate links. Read our disclosure policy here.

 Homemade Spicy Mayo

 If you often request extra spicy mayo at your local sushi spot, you’ll agree this version is the best!
-Excuse my drooling.
-All you need is a handful of ingredients: mayonnaise, water, and your favorite chili paste or Sriracha.
+All you need is mayonnaise, water, and your favorite Asian chili paste (like sambal oelek) or Sriracha.
+You can easily adjust the level of heat to your liking by adding more to the recipe below.

 How to Make Salmon Avocado Bowls

-- Cook the rice
+- Cook the rice.

-Cook the rice in the rice cooker or on the stovetop al dente (not mushy). - Cook the salmon
+Cook the rice in the rice cooker or on the stovetop al dente (not mushy). - Cook the salmon.

-Mix rice vinegar and white sugar to infuse the cucumber for 10 minutes. - Make the spicy mayo
+Mix rice vinegar and white sugar to infuse the cucumber for 10 minutes. - Make the spicy mayo.

-Whisk mayonnaise, water, and chili paste together. - Make the glaze
+Whisk mayonnaise, water, and chili paste together. - Make the glaze.

-Add Asian flavor to this bowl by mixing soy sauce and brown sugar to create a soy glaze sauce. - Assemble
+Add Asian flavor to this bowl by mixing soy sauce and brown sugar to create a soy glaze sauce. - Assemble.

 Make a rice base and top it with shredded salmon, avocado, marinated cucumber, and spicy mayo.
 Enjoy!